 At the time of publishing, the IASB has several projects ongoing that could have significant effects on how entities present their financial statements and the related disclosures.
-These include:
+The details of these projects are covered in BDO's Year-end IFR Bulletin; for more details, please refer to BDO's Global IFRS microsite.